 The committees of the Board consist of the Audit Committee, Compensation Committee and Governance Committee.
-Each committee is governed by a charter that defines its role and responsibilities and are available on the Company's website at www.AFGinc.com under "Company - Board Committees."
-A printed copy of these charters may be obtained by shareholders upon written request addressed to the Company's Secretary, at the address set forth under "2017 Proxy Statement - Summary - Company Communications."
+Each committee is governed by a charter that defines its role and responsibilities and are available on the Company's website at www.AFGinc.com under "About Us - Leadership and Governance."
+A printed copy of these charters may be obtained by shareholders upon written request addressed to the Company's Secretary, at the address set forth under "2018 Proxy Statement - Summary - Company Communications."

 The Compensation Committee acts on behalf of the Board of Directors and, by extension, the shareholders to monitor adherence to the Company's compensation philosophy.
 The Committee ensures that the total compensation paid to the named executive officers is fair, reasonable and competitive.
 The Compensation Committee also acts as the oversight committee with respect to the Company's stock incentive plans, bonus plans covering senior executive officers and deferred compensation plans.
 In overseeing those plans, the Committee may delegate certain ministerial duties to the Company's officers including, for example, the maintenance of records of the awards.
-In addition, the 2015 Stock Incentive Plan permits the Committee to delegate to the Co-CEOs the ability to select participants and determine award levels, within parameters approved by the Committee, except with respect to awards to themselves or to any other senior executive officers, including the named executive officers.
-Additional information regarding the processes and procedures for establishing and overseeing executive compensation is provided in the "Compensation Discussion and Analysis."
+In addition, the Company's stock incentive plan permits the Committee to delegate to the Co-CEOs the ability to select participants and determine award levels, within parameters approved by the Committee, except with respect to awards to themselves or to any other senior executive officers, including the named executive officers.
+Additional information regarding the processes and procedures for establishing and overseeing executive compensation is provided in the "Compensation Discussion and Analysis" beginning on page 21.

 The Corporate Governance Committee is responsible for, among other things, establishing criteria for selecting new directors, identifying individuals qualified to be Board members, as needed, and recommending to the Board director nominees for the next annual meeting of shareholders.
-The Corporate Governance Committee also facilitates participation by directors in continuing education programs, including accredited director education programs and structured internal programs presented by management.
+The Corporate Governance Committee also facilitates participation by directors in continuing education programs, including accredited director education programs and structured internal programs presented by management, and oversees the annual Board evaluation process.